 SIP in Debt Funds Over Bank Recurring Deposits #1: Returns SIP in debt funds can provide an investor with a return of around 7-8% on average.
 Whereas a bank recurring deposit would provide a return of 4-5% to the investor.
 Considering that the risk factor of both the type of investment is similar, a higher return provided by debt funds is more preferable than the investment in bank recurring deposits. #2: Customization Although most SIPs require investing a fixed amount every month, the additional feature that comes with SIP’s is that one can customize it according to their requirements.

 #5: Lower Taxes Up to 3 years, the taxation on debt funds and RD is similar.
-However, after 3 years from investment, the tax on debt funds is significantly lower than the tax on RD.
-After 3 years from investment, the tax on debt funds is 10% without indexation plus 3?ss.
+However, after 3 years of investment, the tax on debt funds is significantly lower than the tax on RD.
+After 3 years from investment, the tax on debt funds is 10% without indexation plus 3?.

-At the same time, RD keep attracting the same rate as before 3 years from investment – which depends on your income tax bracket.
+At the same time, RD keeps attracting the same rate as before 3 years from the investment – which depends on your income tax bracket.

-#6: Section 80C Deduction Another important feature of investing in SIP in debt funds are that capital gains from the investment can be exempted from tax if the debt fund in which the money is invested in is an ELSS (Equity Linked Saving Scheme) fund.
-Although there is a lock in period of 3 years in this case.
-Whereas recurring deposit amount or the interest earned from it are not exempted from tax.
-This is another advantage of investing in SIP in debt funds over bank recurring deposit.
+#6: Section 80C Deduction Another important feature of investing in SIP in debt funds is that capital gains from the investment can be exempted from tax if the debt fund in which the money is invested is an ELSS (Equity Linked Saving Scheme) fund.
+Although there is a lock-in of 3 years in this case.
+Whereas recurring deposit amounts or the interest earned from them are not exempted from tax.
+This is another advantage of investing in SIP in debt funds over bank recurring deposits.